 In his book Franklin Barbecue: A Meat Smoking Manifesto, pitmaster Aaron Franklin says that he seasons beef short ribs with hot sauce and a 50/50 mixture of kosher salt and coarse black pepper.
 It’s classic Central Texas-style barbecue seasoning, and if it’s good enough for Franklin, it’s good enough for me.

 Pat the meat dry with paper towels.
-Sprinkle some Cajun Chef, Crystal or Red Rooster Louisiana Hot Sauce onto all sides of each slab (Photo 4).
-Rub it over the surface so there's a thin layer on the meat (Photos 5-6).
-The sauce doesn't do much in terms of flavor, but it helps the salt and pepper stick to the meat.
+Sprinkle some Cajun Chef, Crystal or Red Rooster Louisiana Hot Sauce onto all sides of each slab.
+Rub it over the surface so there’s a thin layer on the meat.
+The sauce doesn’t do much in terms of flavor, but it helps the salt and pepper stick to the meat.

 Next, sprinkle all sides of each slab evenly with a good amount of kosher salt, then follow that with roughly the same amount of coarse black pepper.
-Don't worry about it being too spicy because the pepper mellows a lot during cooking when it combines with the beef fat, forming a nice crust on the meat.
-You can see how much salt and pepper I applied by clicking on Photos 7 and 9.
+Don’t worry about it being too spicy because the pepper mellows a lot during cooking when it combines with the beef fat, forming a nice crust on the meat.
+You can see how much salt and pepper I applied by clicking on the photos above.